What is Business Credit for Property Investors?

 Get a DUNS Number: A DUNS number is a unique nine-digit identifier for businesses, essential for establishing business credit and credibility with lenders and suppliers.
 Property investors can apply for one through Dun & Bradstreet’s website.

 Use Credit Responsibly: Many of the activities to build good personal credit also apply to building good business credit.
-The two most important actions are always making payments on time and keeping your credit card balances low.
-It’s also a good idea to maintain a diverse credit mix and keep accounts open and in good standing so that they age, or “season,” which further builds credit history.
+The two most important actions are consistently making payments on time and keeping your credit card balances low.
+It’s also a good idea to maintain a diverse credit mix and keep accounts open and in good standing, allowing them to age, or “season,” which further builds your credit history.

-Monitor Your Business Credit: Finally, regularly review on your business credit reports to ensure everything is accurate.
-Look for and remove any false or incorrect information, and ensure your credit account holders report your activity.
+Monitor Your Business Credit: Finally, regularly review your business credit reports to ensure everything is accurate.
+Look for and remove any false or incorrect information, and ensure that your credit account holders report your activity accurately.

 What types of Real Estate can you Buy with Business Credit?